 Our Catholic faith permeates our daily life and curriculum at Vincent J. Maloney Catholic Junior High School.
 Students are taught Religious Studies in Grades 7, 8, and 9.
 We provide regular religious celebrations, daily prayer and reflections, guest speakers, staff and student retreats and community service projects to compliment our school program.
-We work closely with St. Albert Parish to provide meaningful experiences for our students at the church.
+We work closely with St. Albert Catholic Parish and the Criss Cross Youth Ministry to provide meaningful experiences for our students at the church.